buttplugio/buttplug-csharp/README.md

 Packages and libraries from the buttplug-csharp repo are available via [nuget](http://nuget.org).
 Simply run a search for "buttplug", or [follow this link to the nuget "buttplug" search](https://www.nuget.org/packages?q=buttplug).

+## Development Branches

+There are 2 main branches:

+- master - The current release code for the library
+- dev - The current development code for the library

+When submitting patches, they should be based on the current state of the dev branch, and should use dev as their target.
+The master branch is kept synced to release so our documentation matches expectations.

 ## Compiling